Positivity and convexity in incomplete cooperative games: Preliminaries

-The set of all games on a player set $N$ forms a vector space.
-The importance of unanimity games is that they form a basis of this space and for a given cooperative game, the coefficients of the linear combination with respect to this basis which gives the game correspond to its Harsanyi dividends, i.e.\ $v = \sum_{T \subseteq N,T\neq\emptyset} d_v(T)u_T$.
+\begin{definition} A cooperative game $(N,v)$ is \emph{positive} if the Harsanyi dividend $d_v(T)$ is non-negative for every nonempty $T \subseteq N$.
+The set of positive $n$-person games is denoted by $\P$. \end{definition}

+The results concerning positive games are relatively sparse and scattered (the games are also called \emph{totally monotonic games}).
+We would like to refer the reader to~\cite{Choquet1954,Gilboa1994,Grabisch2000,Rota1964} for further resources.

-The dividend $d_v(T)$ has another interesting property; it is also the value corresponding to $T$ in \textit{Möbius} transform of value $v(T)$ (see~\cite{grabisch2016setfunctions} for further discussion).
+The dividend $d_v(T)$ has another interesting property; it is also the value corresponding to $T$ in \emph{Möbius transform} of value $v(T)$ (see~\cite{Grabisch2016} for further details).
 Another way to represent $d_v$ is the following.
 Let